anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 <img width="1916" height="1009" alt="the_requirments" src="https://github.com/user-attachments/assets/ce881440-2ba7-4499-8ebd-71b94fed1e8c" />

-The next step is run in python and needs to have files arranged properly.
-Download the

 <img width="1920" height="877" alt="install_requirments" src="https://github.com/user-attachments/assets/e8dc494e-18d6-450f-878e-b1c912bcd3a1" />

-Finally Tracklib is not able to be installed using pip so you must download and extract Tracklib from the following link https://github.com/umrlastig/tracklib.
+Finally Tracklib is not able to be installed using pip, so you must download and extract Tracklib from the following link https://github.com/umrlastig/tracklib.

 # Create Encounter Events

-Next to create the encounter events tables in the database you must edite acouple lines in the '1_main_Create_Encounter_Events.py' file.
-The tracklib_folder_path variable must be replaced with the path where you extracted tracklib and the 'db' must be the database name, 'db_user' is the name of the user of the database and 'db_password' must be the pasword to the database if they differ from the 'ResRoute' or the defaults of 'postgres' and 'postgres'.
+Next, to create the encounter events tables in the database, you must edit a couple of lines in the '1_main_Create_Encounter_Events.py' file.
+The tracklib_folder_path variable must be replaced with the path where you extracted tracklib.
+If your database does not use the preset values listed here you must update the variables to match your database.

+- 'db' is the name of the database
+- 'db_user' is the name of the user of the database
+- 'db_password' must be the pasword to the database

-Then if you click 'Run Below' it will create the Encounter Events tables for each set of variables used in the paper.
+Then if you click 'Run Below', it will create the Encounter Events tables for each set of variables used in the paper.

 <img width="1922" height="1008" alt="encounter_events_111" src="https://github.com/user-attachments/assets/c8fc38ff-a4a7-4b5a-b98c-3dc792b4840b" />

-The total expected run tile is ____
+The total expected run time is ____
 + Default: Create Encounter Events
 + HDA = 500: Create Encounter Events
 + d_gap_a = 999999999: Create Encounter Events